Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display: Abstract

 \section{Abstract}

 Holographic displays can generate light fields by dynamically modulating the wavefront of a coherent beam of light using a spatial light modulator, promising rich virtual and augmented reality applications.
 However, the limited spatial resolution of existing dynamic spatial light modulators imposes a tight bound on the diffraction angle.
-As a result, today's holographic displays possess low \'{e}tendue, which is the product of the display area and the maximum solid angle of diffracted light.
-The low \'{e}tendue forces a sacrifice of either the field of view (FOV) or the display size.
+As a result, modern holographic displays possess low \'{e}tendue, which is the product of the display area and the maximum solid angle of diffracted light.
+The low \'{e}tendue forces a sacrifice of either the field-of-view (FOV) or the display size.
 In this work, we lift this limitation by presenting neural \'{e}tendue expanders.
 This new breed of optical elements, which is learned from a natural image dataset, enables higher diffraction angles for ultra-wide FOV while maintaining both a compact form factor and the fidelity of displayed contents to human viewers.
-With neural \'{e}tendue expanders, we achieve 64$\times$ \'{e}tendue expansion of natural images with reconstruction quality (measured in PSNR) over 29\,dB on simulated retinal-resolution images.
-As a result, the proposed approach with expansion factor 64$\times$ enables high-fidelity ultra-wide-angle holographic projection of natural images using an 8K-pixel SLM, resulting in a 18.5\,mm eyebox size and 2.18 steradians FOV, covering 85\% of the human stereo FOV.
+With neural \'{e}tendue expanders, we experimentally achieve 64$\times$ \'{e}tendue expansion of natural images in full color, expanding the FOV by an order of magnitude horizontally and vertically, with high-fidelity reconstruction quality (measured in PSNR) over 29\,dB on retinal-resolution images.